johnjjung/community/contributors/design-proposals/node/troubleshoot-running-pods.md

         // Spec describes the Ephemeral Container to be created.
         Spec Container `json:"spec" ...`

+        // If specified, the ephemeral container will be started in the namespaces
+        // of this TargetContainerName.
+If omitted the container will inherit the
+        // behavior of the pod for namespaces.
+        TargetContainerName string `json:"spec" ...`
 }
 ```

-Note that Debug Containers are not regular containers and should not be used to
+**Note that Debug Containers are not regular containers and should not be used
-build services.
-They have no guarantees and most of the fields of `v1.Container`
+to build services.** They have no guarantees and many of the fields of
-will not be allowed for Debug Containers.
-A request will be rejected if any
+`v1.Container` will not be allowed for Debug Containers.
+A request will be
-field is set other than the following whitelisted fields: `Name`, `Image`,
+rejected if any field is set other than the following whitelisted fields:
-`Command`, `Args`, `WorkingDir`, `Env`, `EnvFrom`, `ImagePullPolicy`,
+`Name`, `Image`, `Command`, `Args`, `WorkingDir`, `Env`, `EnvFrom`,
-`SecurityContext`. `TTY` and `Stdin` are always enabled for Debug Containers and
+`ImagePullPolicy`, `SecurityContext`. `TTY` and `Stdin` are always enabled for
-will be ignored.
+Debug Containers and will be ignored.

 The new `/debug` subresource allows the following:

 1. A `POST` of a `PodDebugContainer` to
     `/api/v1/namespaces/$NS/pods/$POD_NAME/debug` to create a Debug Container
     running in pod `$POD_NAME`.
+1. Support for stopping a Debug Container could be supported in the future by a
-1. A `DELETE` of `/api/v1/namespaces/$NS/pods/$POD_NAME/debug/$NAME` will stop
+    `DELETE` of `/api/v1/namespaces/$NS/pods/$POD_NAME/debug/$NAME`.
-    the Debug Container `$NAME` in pod `$POD_NAME`.

-Once created, a client would attach to the console of a debug container using
+Once created, the client is responsible to attach to the console of a debug
-the existing attach endpoint, `/api/v1/namespaces/$NS/pods/$POD_NAME/attach`.
+container using the existing attach endpoint,
-Note that any output of the new container between its creation and subsequent
+`/api/v1/namespaces/$NS/pods/$POD_NAME/attach`.
+Note that any output of the new
-attach will not be replayed and can only be viewed using `kubectl log`.
+container between its creation and subsequent attach will not be replayed and
+can only be viewed using `kubectl log`.

 #### Alternative 1: "exec++"